FOR IMMEDIATE RELEASE

 - Memorize their A# or USCIS# as it will be needed to locate them in detention facilities or the immigration system.

 Know Your Rights materials can be found in English here and Spanish here.
 All DACA recipients are invited to attend LUPE’s Know Your Rights information sessions.
-A list of upcoming sessions can be found here.
+A list of upcoming sessions can be found at LUPE’s offices.

 If you are a DACA recipient and have been detained at a Border Patrol checkpoint, tell LUPE your story by calling 956-787-2233 from Mon – Fri, 9 am – 12 pm, 1 pm – 6 pm.

 LUPE is a nonprofit organization that helps the community organize for and win a better quality of life.
-LUPE was founded in 1989 by farmworker and civil rights leader Cesar E. Chavez.
+LUPE was founded in 1989 by farmworker and civil rights leaders Cesar E. Chavez and Dolores Huerta.
 We are a membership-based organization and our strength is found in the participation of our over eight thousand members.
 LUPE is a member organization of the RGV Equal Voice Network.

 Learn more about LUPE online at www.lupenet.org